 - avoiding acidic and spicy foods until the bumps disappear

 - drinking plenty of water

-- gargling with warm salt water and baking soda mouth rinses on a regular basis
+- gargling with warm salt water and baking soda mouth rinses regularly

-- applying topical remedies to reduce pain.
-Some products are available to purchase over the counter or online, such as canker sore medication or oral numbing gels
+- applying over-the-counter (OTC) topical remedies to reduce pain, such as canker sore medication or oral numbing gels

-- avoiding alcohol-based mouthwashes until the bumps disappear.
-A range of non-alcohol mouthwashes is available online.
+- avoiding alcohol-based mouthwashes until the bumps disappear

-Good oral health can reduce the risk of tongue bumps and cancer, and can help prevent bumps from getting infected or becoming painful.
-People should take care of their oral hygiene by:
+Practicing good oral hygiene can reduce the risk of tongue bumps and cancer and help prevent bumps from getting infected or becoming painful.

 Most tongue bumps appear without obvious cause and go away on their own.
 They may come back months or years later or never occur again.
 In either case, tongue bumps should rarely be cause for concern.